astronomer/astronomer/tests/README.md

 helm template . --set global.baseDomain=example.com --kube-version=1.18.0 --show-only charts/astronomer/templates/ingress.yaml
 ```

+*N.B.: If you see the error `Error: unknown flag: --kube-version` you need to upgrade your helm client to >=3.6.0*

-The above command will render the full chart, but give us only the output of that one template.
+The above command will render the full chart for kubernetes version 1.18.0, but give us only the output of that one template.
 The output would be something like:

 ```yaml
 kind: Ingress